 Rihanna is an award-winning musician who made the world fall in love with radio hits such as “Umbrella,” “We Found Love,” and “Wild Thoughts.”
 She is also a fashion muse for designer brands, including Dior and Puma.
-While there is no doubt that these key aspects play into the self-proclaimed badgal’s superstar status, in 2017, it was the debut of her cosmetics line, Fenty Beauty, that truly changed the game.
+While there is no doubt that these successes play into the self-proclaimed bad gal’s superstar status, in 2017 it was the debut of her cosmetics line, Fenty Beauty, that truly changed the game.

-The products were available to shop at mega beauty haven Sephora and department store giant JCPenney, and Fenty Beauty sold like ice pops on a scorching hot summer day.
-Within the first month of inception, Fenty Beauty earned $72 million in media value (revenue received from social media), according to WWD.
-Riri managed to beat out other popular brands with outstanding reach, including reality star Kylie Jenner’s popular namesake line, Kylie Cosmetics.
+The products were available for purchase at mega beauty haven Sephora and department store giant JCPenney, and Fenty Beauty items sold like ice pops on a scorching hot summer day.
+In its first month, Fenty Beauty earned $72 million in media value (revenue received from social media), according to WWD.
+Riri managed to beat out other popular brands with her outstanding reach, including reality star Kylie Jenner’s popular namesake line, Kylie Cosmetics.

 Digging deeper into the numbers, it actually doesn’t come as much of a surprise that Rihanna knows how to bring in the big bucks.
 In fact, in 2016, she was listed as one of the most marketable celebrities, beating out Beyoncé, Jennifer Lopez, and Khloé Kardashian, based on research conducted by the NPD Group.
-The same study also revealed that fans of Rihanna are 3.7 times as likely to purchase from the 29-year-old megastar as from other stars.
-With all the success Rihanna has already mustered up with other brands such as Puma and Chopard, the marketability of Fenty Beauty was almost a no-brainer.
+The same study also revealed that fans of Rihanna are 3.7 times as likely to purchase from the 30-year-old megastar as they are from other stars.
+With all the success Rihanna has already seen with other brands — such as Puma and Chopard — the marketability of Fenty Beauty was almost a no-brainer.

-Above all the products Fenty Beauty has to offer, the most talked-about had to be the Pro Filt’r Soft Matte Longwear Foundation.
-Available in 40 shades, it has an oil-free formula than can easily build from medium to full coverage.
-An added bonus: It’s made with climate-adaptive technology to leave your complexion with a shine-free look that wears like second skin.
+Of all the products Fenty Beauty has to offer, the most talked about had to be the Pro Filt’r Soft Matte Longwear Foundation.
+Available in 40 shades, it is an oil-free formula that can easily build from medium to full coverage.
+An added bonus: It’s made with climate-adaptive technology to give your complexion a shine-free look that wears like second skin.

 Editorial makeup artist Justine Purdue told Yahoo Lifestyle that the foundations also offer a wide range of “undertone variations.”
-Just a few short days after the official launch of Fenty Beauty, a tweet went viral of a beauty display at Sephora showing nearly all of the darker foundations missing.
+Just a few short days after the official launch of Fenty Beauty, a tweet of a beauty display at Sephora showing nearly all the darker foundations missing went viral.
 The caption read, “The dark Fenty Beauty foundations are sold out everywhere!
 This is for all the makeup brands who think the dark shades won’t sell.”

-As Allure reported, certain beauty brands make the claim that darker shades won’t sell.
-However, Fenty Beauty’s inclusive range of foundations proved that to be false.
-Another important statistic to point out is that in 2013 African-Americans made up at least $1.3 trillion of total buying power, with black women specifically shelling out $7.5 billion annually on beauty products — 80 percent more on cosmetics than non-black consumers.
+As Allure reported, certain beauty brands have made the statement that darker shades won’t sell.
+However, Fenty Beauty’s inclusive range of foundations proved that notion false.
+Another important statistic to point out is that in 2013, African-Americans had at least $1.3 trillion of total buying power, with black women specifically shelling out $7.5 billion annually on beauty products — 80 percent more on cosmetics than non-black consumers.

 The dark Fenty Beauty foundation shades are sold out everywhere!
 This is for all the makeup brands who think the dark shades won't sell well pic.twitter.com/JDKddaMa5r